 NOTE 2: Step 6 and step 7 are received in this order.
 However, step 6 or step 7 or both might occur before or after step 8.

+9. If the remotely initiated call is a group call, then when the ongoing MCPTT group call is terminated, the MCPTT server de-affiliates the MCPTT user 2 on MCPTT client 2 from the MCPTT group if MCPTT client 2 is implicitly affiliated as defined in the step 3 above (the de-affiliation is not shown in the figure for simplicity).

 The result of these procedures is an on-going MCPTT (group or private) call which includes MCPTT client 1.